Stockholm University: Intra-university bodies

+International collaboration

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Departments, institutes and centers

 Education and research at Stockholm University is carried out within the natural sciences and the humanities/social sciences.
 Within these fields, there are four faculties with 56 departments, institutes and centers within the humanities, law, natural sciences and social sciences.
 Research and training also takes place at a number of centers and institutes with a separate governing board, but that organisationally belong to a department.